Is Brie Safe During Pregnancy? (Updated 2026 Guide)

 - • Label clearly states 'pasteurized' or 'made from pasteurized milk'

-- • Major grocery store brands (typically pasteurized by default in the U.S.)
+- • Brie from major U.S. grocery store brands (typically pasteurized by default)

 - • No quantity limits when eating pasteurized brie